-Article 43 Admission to the Lord's Supper
+Admission to the Lord's Supper

 The consistory shall supervise participation at the Lord's Supper.

 To that end, the consistory shall admit to the Lord's Supper only those members who have made public profession of the Reformed faith and lead a godly life.
-Visitors may be admitted to the Lord's Supper provided that the consistory has secured confirmation, by means of letter of testimony or interview regarding their proper profession of faith, their godly walk of life, and their biblical church membership.
+The consistory may also admit visitors who profess the Reformed faith provided that it secures from them a satisfactory testimony in either written or verbal form about their doctrine, life, and church membership.

-Article 45 The Church's Evangelism Calling
+The Church's Evangelism Calling